iheartNathan/github-actions-terraform-azure/readme.md

 This repository uses **GitHub Actions** to securely manage Terraform deployments and detect configuration drift in Azure using
 **OIDC authentication**

-# ⚙️ GitHub OIDC Setup for Terraform on Azure

-This setup provisions all necessary Azure resources and configurations for secure and automated infrastructure deployment via GitHub Actions using **OpenID Connect (OIDC)**.

 📦 `Configure Terraform State Location`

 Terraform stores its state file in a remote backend to persist infrastructure changes.
 This setup uses an **Azure Storage Account** with versioning and encryption enabled.
 The backend block in your Terraform code will need to reference this storage setup.